 We recommend considering the following when devising a robust risk management strategy:

-While it might be tempting to rely on a habitual, manual protocol for certificates of insurance (COIs) tracking and upkeep, recent research demonstrates that antiquated systems frequently cost more than they save, and render businesses vulnerable to risks such as cyber threats, lost productivity, and obsolescence.
+While it might be tempting to rely on a habitual, manual protocol for COI tracking and upkeep, recent research demonstrates antiquated systems frequently cost more than they save, and render businesses vulnerable to risks such as cyber threats, lost productivity, and obsolescence.

 Sophisticated platforms enable you to easily pinpoint any COI and compliance deficiencies before they manifest as liabilities and expirations, empowering you to bring wayward vendors back into compliance with a few clicks.

-Rather than risk the hefty fines, reputational damage, or legal action that often accompanies prolonged non-compliance, automated tracking curbs human errors and oversight—immediately flagging and highlighting deficiencies and expirations as they occur, for painless correction.
+Rather than risk hefty fines, reputational damage, or legal action often accompanying prolonged non-compliance, automated tracking curbs human errors and oversight—immediately flagging and highlighting deficiencies and expirations as they occur, for painless correction.

-Although third parties are an inherent risk and necessity for businesses, those liabilities can be mitigated from the beginning of a supplier relationship with thorough risk assessments, reviews, background checks, licenses, and COIs—all of which inform about the vendor’s unique stature.
+Although third parties are an inherent risk and necessity for businesses, those liabilities can be mitigated from the beginning of a supplier relationship with thorough risk assessments, reviews, background checks, licenses, and COI verification—all of which inform about the vendor’s unique stature.

 By transparently collecting and assessing relevant information before entering into a contractual bind with the supplier, your organization gains vital, full visibility into potential threats and impacts the hiring may have on your project and business.

-As each vendor possesses a unique stature, it is prudent to align contractual standards with the specific risk posture of every tenant.
+As each vendor possesses a unique stature, it is a good idea to align contractual standards with the specific risk posture of every tenant.

 Businesses might choose to utilize some portions of contract templates as long as they are unrelated to the supplier, such as company descriptions and other consistent variables across projects.

-Once expectations and standard protocols are contractually outlined, it is essential businesses continually collect and report ongoing risk data to ensure vendor compliance and follow through.
+Once expectations and standard protocols are contractually outlined, businesses should continually collect and report ongoing risk data to ensure vendor compliance, and follow through.

 Through real-time tracking updates and messaging via streamlined software, organizations can continually monitor timeline progress, supplier accountability, and instantly rectify any non-compliance, expirations, negligence, or other risks.